vircadia/vircadia-native-core/README.md

 ### Why High Fidelity?

 Because of all the options, it is the only starting point that is open-source, cross-platform, fully VR integrated + fully desktop integrated with an aim for quality visuals and performance.
-IT also does us the service of providing a foundation to start from such as entity management, full body IK, etc.
+It also does us the service of providing a foundation to start from such as entity management, full body IK, etc.

 WebXR offers the open-source and decentralized aspect but does not have any of the full featured starting points such as avatars, IK, etc.